Last Updated on December 18, 2022 by Sorin Petroj

 Here is a closer look at why these countries are so strong in table tennis.

 China has won table tennis competitions since the 1950s in the Summer Olympics.
 It is the top country or the strongest state in table tennis.

 China is ranked number one by ITTF.
 In the 2008 Beijing Olympics, China emerged as the winner of all six medals.
 During the first-ever Olympic Games in Seoul, China took home 53 medals; 28 gold, 17 silver, and 8 bronze.
 They made a good start and have managed to maintain the top position for many years.

 China also won all the Gold medals in the Atlanta Olympics in 1996, Beijing Olympics in 2008, London Olympics in 2012, and Rio in 2016.
 Based on the current ranking results, China has won 85.7% of the gold medals in table tennis.
-That is why they are considered the champions.
+That is why they are considered champions.

-Many remarkable and talented Chinese players have managed to put the country in the limelight.
+Many remarkable and talented Chinese female players have put the country in the limelight.
 One of them is Deng Yaping, who won both singles and doubles securing gold medals at the 1992 Olympics.
 She also hit the same milestone at the 1996 Olympics.
 Yaping is the first Chinese athlete to win 4 Olympic table tennis gold medals.